 First, it’s important to understand the different types of credit inquiries, or “pulls.”

-Credit bureaus track how many hard pulls you incur, because they indicate that you’re about to open a new credit account.
-Submitting multiple credit inquiries over a short time reveals that you’re applying for multiple loans.
-This might mean that you are desperate for credit, or unable to pay off your bills without borrowing more money.
-As such, a string of several consecutive hard pulls will drive your credit score down.
+Unfortunately, hard credit inquiries can hurt your credit score.
+That’s because a hard credit pull indicates that you’re about to open a new credit account.
+Submitting multiple consecutive hard pulls reveals that you’re applying for multiple loans.
+This might mean that you’re desperate for credit, or that you’re unable to pay your debts.

 Note that there is an exception if you’re shopping around for a specific type of loan.
-If your inquiries are all for the same type of loan and are made within a short period of time (typically 14 days), Experian says you won’t be penalized.
+If your inquiries are all for the same type of loan and are made within a short time span (typically 14 days), you won’t be penalized.
 These inquiries will all count as one.

-Of course, pre-approval is not a guarantee of approval.
-It only indicates whether or not the lender is likely to approve your request.
-If you decide to take their offer, they will still need to perform a hard pull before approving your loan.
+Pre-approval is not a guarantee of approval.
+It is only a prediction of whether or not the lender is likely to approve your request.
+If you decide to take their offer, they’ll still need to perform a hard pull before approving your application.

 How can you get pre-approved for a car loan?

-Before you apply for auto loan pre-approval, you should research various lenders to find out who has the best auto loan rates.
-Upon selecting your candidates, apply for auto loan pre-approval to find out whether they’re likely to approve your request.
-Again, don’t jump at the first offer that pre-approves you — be sure to find the deal that’s best for you.
+Before applying for any loans, you should do some research to find out who has the best auto loan rates.
+Once you’ve chosen your candidates, apply for pre-approval to find out whether they’re likely to approve your request.
+And never jump at the first offer that pre-approves you.
+Be patient and compare at least three different offers to find the deal that’s best for you.

 For more details, SuperMoney can tell you more about getting pre-approved.